Yamaha P45 Review

 There is a reason why the Yamaha P45 is on Amazon Top best selling digital pianos.

-It has good sound, overall decent build quality and some helpful features which piano students will benefit from.
+It has a good sound, overall decent build quality and some helpful features which piano students will benefit from.

 Would I recommend this digital piano?
 Yes, clearly.
 It is a good digital piano nothing worth discussing if you want a decent piano on a small budget you can not go wrong with the Yamaha P45 from their P-series (Portable Series).